Advantages of multi-copy nonlocality distillation and its application to minimizing communication complexity: Genuine three-copy distillation protocols

 We find larger regions of distillable boxes as compared to the two-copy case, see Figure~\ref{fig:3copy}.

 In CS~III no 2-copy distillation is possible, while with 3 copies it is.
-Furthermore, the increase in the region of boxes that allow for distillation is considerably larger than that of HR (which is nearly indistinguishable from ABL$^+$1, see also Figure~\ref{fig:add-on}).
+Furthermore, the increase in the region of boxes that allow for distillation is considerably larger than that of HR (which is nearly indistinguishable from ABL$^+$1, see also Figure~\ref{fig:HRvsABL1vsStar} in the Appendix).

 Additionally we find 3-copy protocols that increase the region where communication complexity is trivial.
 In particular